-Beyond the junction with the Seven Mile Hill Trail, which connects the High Sierra and Alta Trails, the trail crosses the steep slopes and bluffs of the south side of Alta Meadow and Alta Peak.
+Beyond the junction with the Seven Mile Hill Trail the trail crosses the steep slopes and bluffs of the south side of Alta Meadow and Alta Peak.
 During 1930, a trail crew working with an air compressor and rock drills spent nearly the entire summer blasting a 1-mile (1.6 km) stretch of trail through this area.

 Hikers taking a more leisurely trek to Mt.
 Whitney may wish to camp along one of the two forks of Nine Mile Creek (8.8 miles/14.1 km).
 After passing Nine Mile Creek, the trail descends to Buck Canyon, a spectacular canyon well-known for floods, avalanches and rockslides.
 After crossing Buck Creek, the trail climbs some 500' in slightly over a mile (152 meters in 1.6 km), arriving at the Bearpaw Meadow area 11.4 miles (18.2 km) from the trailhead.
 In addition to camp sites, this is the location of the Bearpaw Meadow Camp, a simple tent hotel run by the park concessionaire (reservations required).